PLATTSBURGH — A number of people who had been charged with felonies were sentenced recently in Clinton County Court.

 Sentencings handed down by Clinton County Judge Patrick McGill:

-Rodney Miner, 56, of Plattsburgh pleaded guilty to third-degree criminal possession of a weapon and was sentenced to five years probation.
-Miner must provide a DNA sample and pay the associated fee and pay other surcharges.
+Edward Salmon, 30, of Plattsburgh pleaded guilty to third-degree grand larceny and first-degree offering a false instrument for filing, both felonies.
+Salmon was sentenced to five years of probation.
+He must also pay $6,350 in restitution, provide a DNA sample and pay the DNA fee and pay a $375 surcharge.